Cover: Tour de France 2015 Stage20, Alpe d’Huez

 Riders continued to jump across the gap to the chase group, it swelled to ten with the addition of Bob Jungels (Trek Factory Racing), Pierre Rolland (Europcar), Steven Kruijswijk (LottoNL-Jumbo) and Dylan van Baarle (Cannondale).

 AG2R came to the front to assist Sky with the chase looking to secure the Polka-Dot Jersey for Romain Bardet, a feat likely come up short.
-The tempo set by AG2R brought most of the counter attacking group back into their fold only Majka, Plaza and Anacona managed to stay clear.
+The tempo set by AG2R brought most of the counter-attacking group back into their fold only Majka, Plaza and Anacona managed to stay clear.

 The pace set by Ag2R was relentless.
 The pressure reeled the Majka group back and reduced the gap to the four leaders to five minutes halfway up the climb.
 Richie Porte could be seen following the wheels and shoveling calories in preparing for what was sure to be a painful day in the saddle, his assignment, to protect Froome as long as possible.

 Jean-Christophe Peraud buried himself for Bardet and fell out the back spent.
 Astana and Movistar now starting to show their colors at the front.
-The pace dismantled Saxo as Roman Krueziger and Mic Rogers could be seen falling away from the pace.
+The pace dismantled Saxo as Roman Kreuziger and Mic Rogers could be seen falling away from the pace.
 Sky suffering the same and just like that Chris Froome was left with only Richie Porte.

 Alejandro Valverde (Movistar) launched the first GC sortie as Richie Porte tried to muster a reaction and was looking around for help that wouldn’t come.
 Nicolas Roche brought himself back up to his team leader, Geraint Thomas struggling unsuccessfully to do the same.
-The pains and pressures of protecting the Yellow Jersey was turning people inside out.
+The pains and pressures of protecting the Yellow Jersey were turning people inside out.
 And if anyone were paying attention to the front of the race, Alexandre Geniez attacked at the front 6km from the top, leaving his break-mates scattering.
 Stage 20 was already living up to its billing.

 Nairo Quintana was the next to go and he shot up the road as Roche again popped out the back.
 Movistar talked all-in and they were backing it up.
 Quintana and Valverde joined forces their plan taking form, the Yellow Jersey group reduced to four riders, Nibali and Contador along for the ride.
 Porte was holding them at ten seconds but at what cost?
 Contador dropped off the pace and Valverde struggled to hang on to Quintana, his mission to lead Quintana down the descent.

 Vincenzo Nibali was next to attack and Froome was forced to follow.
-Froome shut it down immediately as he would have the day prior had it not been for a mechanical, message delivered loud and clear.
+Froome shut it down immediately as he would have the day prior had it not been for a mechanical, the message delivered loud and clear.
 Quintana and Valverde would go over the summit in fifth and sixth place with a gap of ten seconds.
-Froome would follow and Romain Bardet’s hope for holding the Polka Dot jersey were over.
+Froome would follow and Romain Bardet’s hope for holding the Polka Dot jersey was over.
 The chase regrouped on the descent as Sky exhaled and returned to the front.